joemoose/psiops/docs/character.md

 !!! example

-	If your TACTICS is -1, you would choose no additional languages.
-With a TACTICS score of 2, you would choose 3 additional languages.
+	If your TACTICS is -1, you’d choose no additional languages.
+With a TACTICS score of 2, you’d choose 3 additional languages.

 ---

 ### Step 10: Codename

-Assign a ***codename*** to your character.
+Assign a **CODENAME** to your character.

 ---